 D. If the foreign judgment creditor seeks to have his judgment converted into a Massachusetts judgment then the foreign judgment creditor must wait 30 days from the filing of the foreign judgment.
 From that point, a Massachusetts execution will issue and the creditor can seek to enforce the same in Massachusetts accordingly.

 E. The fee for filing a foreign judgment is the same cost of filing a district court complaint which is $195.00.

 F. If a foreign judgment creditor seeks to bring an action to enforce it's out of state judgment instead of proceeding under this section it may do so without any impairment of any rights and:

 G. Massachusetts judgments, as well, will now be eligible for domestication in other states using that state's foreign judgment registration process.
-Up to the point off this new act, Massachusetts creditors could not avail themselves to this kind of relief.
+Prior to the passage of this new act, Massachusetts creditors could not avail themselves to this kind of relief.